Diversity Programing

 Contacts: Elsa M. Castillo and Yadéeh Sawyer

-- Diversity-focused recruitment & retention activities
+- Recruitment & retention activities

-- Underrepresented student support services and workshops
+- Student support services and workshops

 - K-12 STEM Outreach

-- High School summer programs for underrepresented students
+- High School summer programs

-- Minority Engineering Program Annual Award
+- Minority Engineering Program (MEP) Leadership Annual Award

 Contact: Douglas Williams